 RISKS ASSOCIATED WITH FORWARD-LOOKING STATEMENTS INCLUDED IN THIS PROSPECTUS.
-This Prospectus contains certain forward-looking statements regarding, among other items, the Company's expansion strategy.
-The forward-looking statements included herein are based on current expectations that involve numerous risks and uncertainties.
+This Prospectus and the documents incorporated herein by reference contain certain forward-looking statements based on current expectations that involve numerous risks and uncertainties.
 Assumptions relating to the foregoing involve judgments with respect to, among other things, future economic, competitive and market conditions and future business decisions, all of which are difficult or impossible to predict accurately and many of which are beyond the control of the Company.
-Although the Company believes that its assumptions underlying the forward-looking statements are reasonable, any of the assumptions could prove inaccurate and, therefore, there can be no assurance that the forward-looking statements included in this Prospectus will prove to be accurate.
-In light of the significant uncertainties inherent in the forward-looking statements included herein, the inclusion of such information should not be regarded as a representation by the Company or any other person that the objectives and plans of the Company will be achieved.
+Although the Company believes that its assumptions underlying the forward-looking statements are reasonable, any of the assumptions could prove inaccurate and, therefore, there can be no assurance that the forward-looking statements included in this Prospectus and the documents incorporated herein by reference will prove to be accurate.
+In light of the significant uncertainties inherent in the forward-looking statements included herein and therein, the inclusion of such information should not be regarded as a representation by the Company or any other person that the objectives and plans of the Company will be achieved.